 - Thoracic (Mid-Back)

-- T6, T7, T8, T9, T10, T11, T12 — Patients are generally paralyzed from the waist down, which is called paraplegia.
+- T6, T7, T8, T9, T10, T11, T12 — Patients are generally paralyzed from the waist down, called paraplegia.
 However, standing or walking may be possible with braces or other medical equipment.

 - Lumbar (Lower Back)

-- L1, L2, L3, L4, L5 — Patients are generally able to walk, but lose some strength and mobility in their hips and legs.
+- L1, L2, L3, L4, L5 — Patients can generally walk but lose some strength and mobility in their hips and legs.
 They may require braces or a wheelchair.

 - Sacral (Lower Back)

-- S1, S2, S3, S4, S5 — Patients are typically able to walk again, but may have reduced control over their legs and hips.
+- S1, S2, S3, S4, S5 — Patients can typically walk again but may have reduced control over their legs and hips.
 Patients may also be incontinent.

 Our Lawyers in OKC Have the Experience to Handle Your Case

-If your son or daughter suffered a neck injury or spinal cord injury in Oklahoma, call the experienced Oklahoma City personal injury attorneys of Hasbrook & Hasbrook at (405) 698-3040 to set up a free legal consultation.
-If your child’s injury was caused by another person’s negligence — for example, a careless babysitter who left your child alone instead of supervising them during playtime — your family may be able to get compensated for medical bills and other expenses.
+If your son or daughter suffered a neck injury or spinal cord injury in Oklahoma, call the experienced Oklahoma City personal injury attorneys of Hasbrook & Hasbrook at (405) 605-2426 to set up a free legal consultation.
+If another person’s negligence caused your child’s injury — for example, a careless babysitter who left your child alone instead of supervising them during playtime — your family may be compensated for medical bills and other expenses.